-HLL & HE request that these requirements should be removed to avoid conflicts with the Local Plan or simply reflect the Local Plan as follows: 'At least 45% of homes are to meet building regulation M4(2), 'accessible and adaptable dwellings', and at least 9% of new housing will meet building regulation M4(3), 'wheelchair user dwellings.
+HLL &amp; HE request that these requirements should be removed to avoid conflicts with the Local Plan or simply reflect the Local Plan as follows: 'At least 45% of homes are to meet building regulation M4(2), 'accessible and adaptable dwellings', and at least 9% of new housing will meet building regulation M4(3), 'wheelchair user dwellings.
 As a minimum, the new Garden village is to meet this benchmark'.
 Hellens Land/Homes England, Esh Page 45 Page 45, Materials and Detailing, discourages the use of UPVC.
 HLL & HE comment that viability needs to be considered here as it would not be viable to include timber alternatives across the entire site.
-They suggest including text such as "notwithstanding viability considerations" to provide context here would be welcome.
-Esh also comment that timber and aluminium are unviable alternatives to UPVC.
-UPVC not considered a sustainable material so we will not actively encourage its use.
+They suggest including text such as " notwithstanding viability considerations " to provide context here would be welcome.
+Esh also comment that timber and aluminium are unviable UPVC not considered a sustainable material so we will not actively encourage its use.
 Viability comes into the overall development calculations.
-Leave as it is - also a typo 'prescriptive' instead of 'The Council does not wish to be proscriptive' Hellens Land/Homes England, Esh Page 45 Page 45, Daylight and Windows, sets out specific targets for daylight within rooms.
+Leave as it is - a Council does no alternatives to UPVC.
+Hellens Land/Homes England, Esh Page 45 Page 45, Daylight and Windows, sets out specific targets for daylight within rooms.
 HLL & HE do not expect it to be onerous to achieve these adequate levels of daylight but consider that that this prescriptive development management style requirement could result in the need for daylight and sunlight assessments at Burtree Garden Village that would not be required on the majority of sites elsewhere in Darlington.
-The observe that Darlington Local Plan Policy DC4 requires development to ensure that it provides adequate access to sunlight and daylight but does not specify percentage targets for kitchens, living rooms or the working plane.
+Noted and emphasis will be reduced.
+Omit details and for Buildings - F The observe that Darlington Local Plan Policy DC4 requires development to ensure that it provides adequate access to sunlight and daylight but does not specify percentage targets for kitchens, living rooms or the working plane.
 The believe the percentages listed in Design Code would not result in a higher level of design but would result in inconsistency between the development plan and the SPD and unnecessary additional requirements for planning applications.
 To resolve this, they suggest the Design Code could remove the specific targets and match the requirement of the Local Plan, potentially retaining the reference to BS: 8206-2:2008 Lighting for Buildings - Part 2: Code of Practice for daylighting as an aspirational guide which would bring the content of the SPD closer to Policy DC4.
 Esh also comment that having all properties to undergo daylighting calculations massively onerous and the requirements are way above building regs compliance.
-Noted and emphasis will be reduced.
-Omit details and simply leave ref.
-BS 8206-2:2008 Lighting for Buildings - Part 2: Code of practice for daylighting?